World Heritage

 National Hunting Park of Mafra

-How To Visit The National Hunting Park Of Mafra In 2024
+How To Visit The National Hunting Park Of Mafra This Year

 The Royal Hunting Park of Mafra was founded by King João V in 1747, following the construction of the Palace-Convent of Mafra.
 With almost 1200 hectares, the Royal Hunting Park of Mafra served as a hunting and leisure place for Portuguese royalty.
 In 1910, the site was renamed the National Hunting Park of Mafra and was used for hunting.
 Nowadays, it’s focused on ecotourism and adventure tourism, promoting races, hiking and mountain biking tracks, carriage and electric car rides, and much more!

-How To Visit The National Hunting Park Of Mafra In 2024 VIEW POST
+How To Visit The National Hunting Park Of Mafra This Year VIEW POST

 Stock Exchange Palace

-Stock Exchange Palace: Best Tips For Visiting In 2024
+Stock Exchange Palace: Best Tips For Visiting This Year

 The Stock Exchange Palace (in Portuguese, Palácio da Bolsa) is one of the most famous monuments in the city of Porto, receiving the visit of hundreds of thousands of tourists every year.
 In addition, as it’s located in the historic center of Porto, it has been part of the UNESCO World Heritage List since 1996!
 Intended to serve as the headquarters of the Commercial Association of Porto, the Stock Exchange Palace began to be built in 1842, on the site of the former Convent of Saint Francis!

-Stock Exchange Palace: Best Tips For Visiting In 2024 VIEW POST
+Stock Exchange Palace: Best Tips For Visiting This Year VIEW POST

 Scroll to Top